Tag Archives: loyalty

 The Vice-President and whichever committee of opposing opinions then has 4 days to re-state the supposed inability of the President.
 This causes the Congress to decide the issue if in session, or to assemble within 48 hours to decide the issue, BUT, Congress has 21 days to decide by 2/3 vote in both houses!
 During this period, is the President prevented from resuming his or her duties?
 All in all we’re looking at nearly a month of Constitutional leadership turmoil.
 If the Congress fails to rule with 2/3 majorities, the President can assume the duties of his office.
 Yeah, right.

 Suppose the House and Senate create their undefined committee because of some dissatisfaction with the committee formed by the Vice-president; two committees of opposing opinions are extant.
 Nothing is said in the Amendment language about a “first-come, first-served” political courtesy that prevents there being two committees.
 Since the House and Senate have the roles of voting on either committee’s opinion of the President’s infirmity, one might assume that Congress’ committee would take precedence.
-They could simply refuse to vote on the Vice-president’s committee’s report, yet the Amend says they must take that vote with a certain period of time.
-Should they vote the V.P. report down by, in effect, vote for the result that matches their own report, what power does the Executive branch have to thwart implementation of the Congressional committee’s report?
+They could simply refuse to vote on the Vice-president’s committee’s report, yet the Amendment says they must take that vote within a certain period of time.
+Should they vote the V.P. report down by, in effect, voting for the result that matches their own report, what power does the Executive branch have to thwart implementation of the Congressional committee’s report?
 What power does the Congress have to enforce its report should it conflict with the V.P. report?

 What a mess.